pdf-raku/PDF-API6/README.md

 - the `:direction<rlt>` option is being used
 - the input text contains [Unicode bidirectional control](https://www.w3.org/International/questions/qa-bidi-unicode-controls.en) (BiDi) characters and the `:!bidi` option has not been used to disable BiDi processing.

+The `:shape` enables font shaping via [HarfBuzz](https://harfbuzz.github.io/).
+This option works best when the font has been loaded via [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku/) and the [PDF::Font::Loader::HarfBuzz](https://pdf-raku.github.io/PDF-Font-Loader-HarfBuzz-raku/) module has been installed.

 ### say

 Takes the same parameters as `print`.
 Sets the final text position (`$.text-position`) to the start of the next line.